-The foundation serves to nurture artists, just as Chairperson, Bernard O. Gruenke, was supported by Ms. Marie Kohler so many decades ago.
-As a young man, he received a scholarship from Ms. Kohler, of the Kohler Company to attend the Corcoran School of Art in Washington, D.C.
-Afterwards, he joined and later purchased the renowned national art studio, Conrad Schmitt Studios, and went on to provide murals, stained glass and decorating for hundreds of churches, theatres and public buildings throughout the United States.
-Now, three generations of the Gruenke family who operate the foundation are committed to giving back.
+In 1929, young Bernard O. Gruenke received a scholarship from Ms. Marie Kohler of the Kohler Bath Fixture Company to attend the Corcoran School of Art in Washington, D.C.
+After completing his education, he joined and later purchased Conrad Schmitt Studios, and went on to provide murals, stained glass, and decorating for hundreds of churches, theatres and public buildings throughout the United States.